Multimodal Foundation Models for Material Property Prediction and Discovery: Results

+Finally, we explore the interpretability of the MultiMat latent space.
+Specifically, we use Uniform Manifold Approximation and Projection (UMAP) to transform the high-dimensional learned features from the crystal encoder into a more visualizable two-dimensional space~\citep{mcinnes2020umap}, as shown in \Cref{fig:interpreting_embeddings}.
+Note that for the results in this section, we used AnchoredCLIP trained with $\{C, \rho(E), n_{e}(\rv)\}$.
+We see that the 2D features reveal that materials with similar properties tend to be close together, and thus the features learned from MultiMat can be easily interpreted in a physically meaningful way.

+In \cref{fig:interpreting_embeddings}a, we color-code each embedding by one of the seven possible crystal systems---cubic, hexagonal, monoclinic, orthorhombic, tetragonal, triclinic, and trigonal.
+Each crystal system are collections of space groups that are typically similar to each other, thus demonstrating clustering by the spatial structure of the material.
+There is some broad color-based clustering, such as cubic crystals (red) concentrating near the top and monoclinic crystals (blue) concentrating near the bottom of the 2D plot.
+Additionally, some of the smaller clusters of points tend to be the same color, such as the pink cluster on the left representing a trigonal lattice.

-\Cref{fig:interpreting_embeddings}b--c illustrates how the crystal structure embeddings can be interpreted based on fundamental material properties.
-Specifically, we employ property-informed coloring of the dimensionality-reduced embeddings.
-In both~\cref{fig:interpreting_embeddings}b and~\cref{fig:interpreting_embeddings}c, we see that materials with similar values for material properties are close together in the dimensionality reduced space.
-Conversely, materials with different values for material properties are spatially further apart.
-The organization of materials in the dimensionality-reduced space according to fundamental material properties suggests that the model is not merely learning abstract features but also patterns that resonate with actual physical properties of the materials.
-In other words, the embeddings are not arbitrary; they carry meaningful information centered around physically-relevant properties.
-In the future, it might be possible to make use of insights derived from such embeddings to guide the search and discovery of materials with particular optical or electronic properties without the need for costly beyond-DFT methods~\cite{knosgaard2022representing, deslippe2012berkeleygw}.
+Furthermore, we explore how the MultiMat embeddings cluster based on formation energy (a continuous property) and whether a crystal is a metal (a discrete property).
+Specifically, in \cref{fig:interpreting_embeddings}b--c, we color code the dimensionality-reduced embeddings based on the value of the respective property for each material.
+Although the pre-trained model has never seen labels indicating a material's formation energy or whether a material is a metal, materials with similar (different) properties are still close together (far apart) in the 2D space.
+This suggests that the model is not merely learning random abstract features or memorizing data; it is learning features that capture information about materials' physical properties.
+In future work, insights derived from these features may be used to guide the search and discovery of materials with particular optical or electronic properties without the need for costly beyond-DFT methods~\cite{knosgaard2022representing, deslippe2012berkeleygw}.